 9. Step Up Your Style With a Stunning Star Pattern

-The patterned, folk art-inspired floor tile is the star of this cute kitchen.
+The patterned, folk art-inspired floor tile is the star of this cozy kitchen.
 While the Star handmade-look tile has an antique appearance, the green cabinets and brass range hood keep this space looking fresh and modern.
 The color choices and finishes chosen by Callaway Home Improvements prove that this tile is versatile enough to complement a range of aesthetics.

 This chic modern kitchen features a star patterned handmade-look tile floor.